mindspore-ai/mindspore/model_zoo/official/cv/resnet/README.md

 "epoch_size": 90,                 # only valid for taining, which is always 1 for inference
 "pretrain_epoch_size": 0,         # epoch size that model has been trained before loading pretrained checkpoint, actual training epoch size is equal to epoch_size minus pretrain_epoch_size
-"save_checkpoint": True,          # whether save checkpoint or not "save_checkpoint_steps": 195,     # the step interval between two checkpoints.
+"save_checkpoint": True,          # whether save checkpoint or not "save_checkpoint_epochs": 5,      # the epoch interval between two checkpoints.
 By default, the last checkpoint will be saved after the last step
 "keep_checkpoint_max": 10,        # only keep the last keep_checkpoint_max checkpoint
 "save_checkpoint_path": "./",     # path to save checkpoint
 "warmup_epochs": 5,               # number of warmup epoch